explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     unavailable in this process (no profile, e.g. certain test harnesses), the registry silently falls back to keeping bytes resident in memory (`mBytesOnDisk = false`), exactly as Phase 1 originally worked, rather than failing the feature outright.
-11. **A real, non-obvious Gecko footgun found via end-to-end testing, not code review:**
-    `nsIBinaryInputStream::ReadCString()` internally calls `ReadSegments()`, and a raw local-file input stream (`NS_NewLocalFileInputStream`) unconditionally returns `NS_ERROR_NOT_IMPLEMENTED`
-    for `ReadSegments()` (`nsFileStreamBase::ReadSegments`, `netwerk/base/nsFileStreams.cpp`) — its
+11. **`nsIBinaryInputStream::ReadCString()` needs a buffered underlying stream, not a raw file stream.** `ReadCString()` internally calls `ReadSegments()`, and a raw local-file input stream (`NS_NewLocalFileInputStream`) unconditionally returns `NS_ERROR_NOT_IMPLEMENTED` for `ReadSegments()` (`nsFileStreamBase::ReadSegments`, `netwerk/base/nsFileStreams.cpp`) — wrap it in a buffered stream (`NS_NewBufferedInputStream`) instead, which is what `ReadMetaFile` does.
-    own comment says to wrap it in a buffered stream instead, which is what `ReadMetaFile` now does via `NS_NewBufferedInputStream`.
-This is deterministic, not a race: it would have failed on *every* metadata read, not just after a restart, and static analysis / code review alone wouldn't have caught it (the write path uses `WriteBytes`/`Write()`, not `WriteSegments`, so only reading was ever affected) — found only by actually writing an entry, restarting the browser via a real marionette-driven process relaunch against a persistent profile, and confirming the read-back failed.
-See the Verification plan below.
+    This is deterministic, not a race: it affects every metadata read, not just one after a restart (the write path uses `WriteBytes`/`Write()`, not `WriteSegments`, so only reading is affected).
+    Persistence code needs a test that spans a real process restart against real on-disk state, not just a passing build and in-process test suite — see the Verification plan below.
-12. **Public Hash List + GREASE'ing gate wildcard-scope disclosure, matching the spec's `#availability-gating` two-part design.** New `CrossOriginStoragePublicHashList` (a linear-scanned compiled-in list of known-public SHA-256 hashes — trivial complexity-wise while the list is empty, deliberately not a fabricated/placeholder dataset; see the class's own header comment for why real population is separate, later work no implementer has a live feed for yet) and `CrossOriginStorageGrease` (1% probability, 500 KiB size ceiling, matching Servo's and Ladybird's own chosen constants, rolled via `mozilla::RandomUint64OrDie()` — a cryptographically-sourced RNG, not a fast/predictable one, since this feeds a privacy-relevant decision). `CompleteReadRequest`'s `Wildcard` branch now checks PHL-membership OR a GREASE roll before disclosing, instead of unconditionally disclosing.
+12. **Public Hash List + GREASE'ing gate wildcard-scope disclosure, matching the spec's `#availability-gating` two-part design.** New `CrossOriginStoragePublicHashList` (binary-search lookup against the real upstream snapshot described in decision 16 below) and `CrossOriginStorageGrease` (1% probability, 500 KiB size ceiling, matching Servo's and Ladybird's own chosen constants, rolled via `mozilla::RandomUint64OrDie()` — a cryptographically-sourced RNG, not a fast/predictable one, since this feeds a privacy-relevant decision). `CompleteReadRequest`'s `Wildcard` branch checks PHL-membership OR a GREASE roll before disclosing.
 13. **Storage-budget eviction is disk-capacity-based and two-tier, matching Ladybird's chosen split**: a global budget of 60% of the persistence directory's disk capacity (`nsIFile::
     GetDiskCapacity`, the same primitive `dom/quota/ActorsParent.cpp` uses for its own budget,